Accommodation of disabilities

 - CATC's must provide dedicated proctor oversight for the examinee and reader/recorder for the entire exam duration.
 The assigned individual may not proctor other examinees during this time.

 - Proctors must provide the following instructions and rules for the reader/recorder to follow during the exam and insure that reader/recorders perform only those actions outlined.

-When a simulation item is launched (keyboard steps and mouse will not react or will react with limited functionality), the examinee may then direct the reader/recorder to use the mouse by giving explicit step-by-step instructions.
+The examinee may direct the reader/recorder to use the mouse by giving explicit step-by-step instructions.
 The reader/recorder may not prompt the examinee in any manner and is limited to perform one mouse click per single direction from the examinee.
 Communication between the examinee and reader/recorder is limited to clarification of instructions only.